Getting around when you return to Ireland

 Free Travel Scheme

-The Free Travel Scheme allows you to travel, free of charge, on public transport and some private bus and ferry services.
+The Free Travel Scheme allows you to travel for free on public transport and some private bus and ferry services.
 Everyone aged 66 and over, living permanently in Ireland, can get the Free Travel Scheme.
 You may also qualify if you are under 66 and you have disability or you are a carer.

-If you are 66 or over and have Free Travel you can also travel free of charge on bus and rail services within Northern Ireland using a Senior Smartpass card.
+If you are 66 or over and have Free Travel you can also travel free of charge on bus and rail services in Northern Ireland using a Senior Smartpass card.

 Accessible public transport